jeff1108/Blockchain-ticketing-app/README.md

 A blockchain-based ticketing app that allows users to purchase concert tickets and stores the validated transactions on a blockchain network.
 Created as part of our final project for the Makers Academy bootcamp during August 2018.

-Via the front-end, a user can fill in his or her first-name, last-name and email-address,  their details are then hashed in to a wallet address.
-The user then can find a concert and buy a ticket.
-The back-end handles the request and creates a transaction(ticket).
-The back-end then sends a “thank you for your purchase.
-This is your ticket number” message to the user.
-After the transaction(ticket) is created, the transaction is then marked as “unverified”.
-The miner can use his/her computer power processor to create a block of the transactions.
-The transactions now are marked as verified, stored on the public blockchain  and the miner gets rewarded with tokens.
+The Front-end allows a user to enter their personal information and select a concert ticket they would like to go to.
+The concert ticket information is currently being provided by a third party API SongKick.
+When the user buys a ticket the purchase is recorded as an unverified transaction in our blockchain.
+This will then be verified on the back-end when it is 'mined'.

 You can [read our full project log here](https://hackmd.io/FugFiGBnQ0ivaJpLaANYhQ).

 ### Initial MVP
-* Project setup ( Trello, Github, Travis CI, Heroku, Simplecov, Linter)
+* Project setup (Trello, Github, Travis CI, Heroku, ESLinter)
 * A simple app that allows a user to see available concert tickets and make a purchase.
 * A 'dummy' blockchain built on Ruby that sends ticket transactions to a Postgres database.